The First Decade

 He wanted to start an Australian branch of the International Society of Doctors for the Environment (ISDE).
 I ignored his emails.
-I had had enough of campaigning for Doctors for the Forests in WA
+I had had enough of campaigning for Doctors for the Forests in WA.

 And still David Shearman persisted.
 He wrote of his almost lifelong commitment to environmental causes, of his past-Chairmanship of the South Australian Conservation Council and his book writing and his publications.
 After months of email bombardment and discussions with Wendy, we agreed that we would go for a weekend to the Mornington Peninsular south of Melbourne to meet the potential steering group of doctors he had collected from each State to form what he hoped would be called “Doctors for the Environment, Australia” (DEA).
 I was not really sure what it was all about or if they were all too deeply green to be reasonable human beings!

-The Mornington meeting October 2002
+The Mornington Meeting October 2002

-This was a key meeting in establishing relationships and launching DEA
+This was a key meeting in establishing relationships and launching DEA.

-The meeting took place in a magnificent modern architectural beauty of a house on the Mornington peninsular with striking artwork and wonderful cliff top ocean views.
+The meeting took place in a magnificent modern architectural beauty of a house on the Mornington peninsula with striking artwork and wonderful cliff top ocean views.
 Grant Blashki hosted the meeting for he had become a key player in establishing DEA.